xavierfoucrier/instacam/DOCUMENTATION.md

 ## Examples
-Some examples working with the default plugin options.
+Some examples working with the default class options.

 ### Basic example